M. K. Asante: Films

 Asante is a Sundance Institute Feature Film Fellow for the movie adaptation of his memoir Buck.

-Asante wrote and produced the 2005 documentary 500 Years Later, a documentary about slavery which received the Breaking the Chains Award from UNESCO.
+He wrote and produced the 2005 documentary 500 Years Later, a documentary about slavery which received the Breaking the Chains Award from UNESCO.

 Asante directed and produced The Black Candle (2012), a documentary about Kwanzaa, co-written and narrated by Maya Angelou.

+He co-wrote the broadcast opening short films for the 2021 NBA Finals on ABC directed by Spike Lee.